opea-project/GenAIExamples/README.md

 ## Introduction

-GenAIComps-based Generative AI examples offer streamlined deployment, testing, and scalability.
-All examples are fully compatible with Docker and Kubernetes, supporting a wide range of hardware platforms such as Gaudi, Xeon, and other hardwares.
+GenAIExamples are designed to give developers an easy entry into generative AI, featuring microservice-based samples that simplify the processes of deploying, testing, and scaling GenAI applications.
+All examples are fully compatible with Docker and Kubernetes, supporting a wide range of hardware platforms such as Gaudi, Xeon, and NVIDIA GPU, and other hardwares, ensuring flexibility and efficiency for your GenAI adoption.

 ## Architecture